jcropsey-gatech/CS4641B-2021/docs/index.md

 Ten-bin [histograms](https://matplotlib.org/stable/api/_as_gen/matplotlib.pyplot.hist.html) were prepared on a 5-component PCA analysis fitted to the full, unaffected, and affected data sets, respectively.

+### Supervised

+For a baseline, a Scikit-Learn Gaussian Naive Bayes was performed.

+Due to the overlapping nature of the two categories of data, it was decided to go directly to a neural net (NN) for the next efforts.
+Keras and TensorFlow were selected as the frameworks.

+We experimented with various configurations of NNs, starting with a sequential three-layer NN on grouped-by-individual raw data.
+The layers were dense and consisted of 188, 4, and 1 neuron(s) per layer respectively, each with sigmoid activation.

+Oscillations in the accuracy during training were observed and were traced back to unnormalized data.
+After fixing this with StandardScaler(), we achieved 100% accuracy on the training data after relatively few epochs, indicating overfitting.
+After reducing the number of epochs, various combinations of number of layers, density of each layer, activations (rectified linear uint (ReLU) and sigmoid), and epochs were explored.

+To compensate for bias in the data set due to the overrepresentation of affected individuals, unaffected individuals were oversampled via [Synthetic Minority Oversampling Technique (SMOTE)](https://imbalanced-learn.org/stable/references/generated/imblearn.over_sampling.SMOTE.html).

+A 100-component PCA transform was fitted to unaffected, original-representation data and then feed into the NN.
+Again, various combinations of layer count, layer density, activations, and epochs were explored.

+Adding a $validation\_split$ argument to the $fit()$ was also explored.

+A Random Forest was performed using Scikit-Learn.
+Various combinations of maximum depth, criterion, features, and number of estimators were explored.

 ## Results

+### Unsupervised

 Because the data set is unbalanced in the number of affected vs unaffected individuals, a randomly selected sample from the data set has a 74.6% probability of being affected.
 In the tables presented below, we are searching for methods that have noticeable deviation from probability due to chance alone.

 #### Fig. F1 - K-Means elbow analysis over entire scaled data set